-Despite a high level of investment of nearly $5 million to organizations across Alaska, ACT’s board of trustees and many stakeholders identified ACT’s level of ability to achieve their mission was limited within its current structure.
-With support of the Governor and legislators, ACT trustees and FACT board members formed a committee to negotiate ACT’s privatization.
-By 2012, the full Trust balance was transferred to The Alaska Community Foundation and FACT and ACT merged to become one organization – Alaska Children’s Trust, an independent 501(c)(3) nonprofit.
+Despite a high level of investment of nearly $5 million to organizations across Alaska, ACT’s board of trustees and many stakeholders were concerned that ACT’s ability to be flexible and innovative was limited under the state umbrella.
+With support of the governor and legislators, ACT trustees and FACT board members formed a committee to negotiate ACT’s privatization.
+By 2012, ACT’s financial assets were transferred to The Alaska Community Foundation, and FACT and ACT merged to become one organization – Alaska Children’s Trust, an independent 501(c)(3) nonprofit.

-Large scale social change requires a broad cross section of a community working collectively.
+· Convener.
+Large-scale social change requires a broad cross-section of community members working collectively.
 No one organization or program will reverse the rising trend alone.
-Greater progress can be made if nonprofits, governments, businesses, and the public are brought together around a common agenda to create a collective impact.
-As a convener, ACT will foster these relationships across the state and within specific communities that result in forward momentum.
+Greater progress can be made if nonprofits, governments, businesses and the public are brought together around a common agenda to create a collective impact.
+As a convener, ACT fosters these relationships across the state and within specific communities, resulting in forward momentum.

-Alaska Children’s Trust believes change is the only thing that can bring about progress.
-If we really want better health outcomes, then we must apply not only the science of early childhood and early brain development to a broader range of policies and program, we must be willing to take risks and try new strategies.
+· Catalyst.
+ACT believes change is the only thing that can bring about progress.
+If we really want better health outcomes, then we must apply not only the science of early childhood and early brain development to a broader range of policies and programs – we must also be willing to take risks and try new strategies.
 It has taken us decades to reach these staggering numbers of Alaskan children who are abused or neglected.
 We recognize without new and innovative ideas, we will continue to see our numbers rise.
-As a catalyst, ACT will challenge current values, methodology and ideas in fighting an epidemic that has plagued Alaska for decades.
+As a catalyst, ACT challenges current values, methodology and ideas in fighting an epidemic that has plagued Alaska for decades.